Asian elephant

-The Asian elephant is the largest living land animal in Asia.
-Since 1986, the Asian elephant has been listed as Endangered on the IUCN Red List, as the population has declined by at least 50 percent over the last three elephant generations, which is about 60–75 years.
+Since 1986, the Asian elephant has been listed as Endangered on the IUCN Red List, as the population has declined by at least 50 per cent over the last three elephant generations, which is about 60–75 years.
 It is primarily threatened by loss of habitat, habitat degradation, fragmentation and poaching.
-In 2019, the wild population was estimated at 48,323–51,680 individuals.
-Female captive elephants have lived beyond 60 years when kept in semi-natural surroundings, such as forest camps.
-In zoos, Asian elephants die at a much younger age; captive populations are declining due to a low birth and high death rate.

-The genus Elephas originated in Sub-Saharan Africa during the Pliocene and spread throughout Africa before expanding into the southern half of Asia.
 The earliest indications of captive use of Asian elephants are engravings on seals of the Indus Valley civilisation dated to the 3rd millennium BC.